csound-flossmanual/csound-floss/book/03-i-functional-syntax.md

 be stored at any point as a variable.

-This alternative way of formulating code can now be used with many opcodes in Csound6.[^1] First we shall look at some examples.

-[^1]: The main restriction is that it can only be used by opcodes which
-      have only one output (not two or more).
+This alternative way of formulating code can now be used with many opcodes in Csound6.^[The main restriction is that it can only be used by opcodes which have only one output (not two or more).]
+First we shall look at some examples.

 The traditional way of applying a fade and a sliding pitch (glissando) to a tone is something like this: